-Under the No Action Alternative, wild horses would not be removed from the Caliente HA Complex at this time.
+Under the No Action Alternative, wild horses would not be removed from the Caliente HAs Complex at this time.
 Individual horses, as well as the herd, would not be subject to any individual direct or indirect impacts that may result during a gather operation as described in the Proposed Action.
-However, the current population of 1736 wild horses would continue to increase at rates of 18-22% annually and would be allowed to regulate their numbers naturally through predation, disease, forage, water and space availability.
+However, the current population of 1744 wild horses would continue to increase at rates of 18-22% annually and would be allowed to regulate their numbers naturally through predation, disease, forage, water and space availability.
 Existing management, including monitoring, would continue.

-The BLM would be out of conformance with the Ely District ROD and Approved RMP (August 2008) at management action WH-5.
+The BLM's management of these areas would not be in conformance with the Ely District ROD and Approved RMP (August 2008), Management Action WH-5.

-The No Action Alternative would not comply with 1971 WFRHBA or with applicable regulations and Bureau policy, nor would it comply with the Mojave/Southern Great Basin RAC Standards and Guidelines for Rangeland Health and Healthy Wild Horse and Burro Populations.
+The No Action Alternative would not comply with 1971 WFRHBA or with applicable regulations and Bureau policy, nor would it comply with the Mojave/Southern Great Basin RAC Standards and Guidelines for Rangeland Health and Healthy Wild Horse and

+Burro Populations.
 However, it is included as a baseline for comparison with Proposed Action, as required under the 1969 National Environmental Policy Act (NEPA).

-As populations increase beyond the capacity of the available habitat, more bands of horses would leave the boundaries of the Caliente Complex in search of forage and water.
-As the wild horse population continue to increase; groups of horses would continue to leave the complex in search of forage and water resources with the potential of causing safety concerns along Hwy 93, 319 and private property issues.
+As populations increase even further beyond the capacity of the available habitat, more bands of horses would leave the boundaries of the Caliente HAs Complex in search of forage and water.
+As the wild horse population continues to increase; the overpopulation within HAs not managed for wild horses would become greater, and groups of horses would continue spread out beyond these HAs in search of forage and water resources, with the potential of causing collisions along Hwy 93, 319 and private property damage.

-This alternative would result in increasing numbers of wild horses in areas not designated for their use, would be contrary to the Wild Free-Roaming Horse and Burro Act and would not achieve the stated objectives for wild horse herd management areas, to "prevent the range from deterioration associated with overpopulation", and "preserve and maintain a thriving natural ecological balance and multiple use relationship in that area".
+This alternative would result in increasing numbers of wild horses in areas not designated for their use through the land-use planning process, would be contrary to the Wild Free-Roaming Horse and Burro Act and would not "prevent the range from deterioration associated with overpopulation," or "preserve and maintain a thriving natural ecological balance and multiple use relationship in that area."